reidcooper/PythonBaseballSim/README.md

 # About the Project

-The B.A.S.E.S. project was developed by a group of summer research students and professors at Monmouth University during the university's annual School of Science Summer Research Program.
+The BASES project was developed by a group of summer research students and professors at Monmouth University during the university's annual School of Science Summer Research Program.

 This program intends to accurately simulate a baseball game from first pitch to last.
 The simulation will be based on real data obtained from the 2014 MLB season.
 The simulation will model a game pitch-by-pitch and use batting and pitching statistics as well as fielding statistics to best predict the outcome of a game.